-Maternity and Child Sleep Consultant (IMPI – International Maternity and Parenting Institute), Postpartum doula (Bini Birth), breastfeeding facilitator (GAMA/SP – Brazil), birth doula (DONA International), childbirth educator (ICEA – International Childbirth Education Association)
+Maternity and Child Sleep Consultant (IPHI – International Parenting and Health Institute), Postpartum doula (Bini Birth), breastfeeding counsellor (GAMA/SP – Brazil; La Leche League NZ), birth doula (DONA International), childbirth educator (ICEA – International Childbirth Education Association) with training in Psychology of Postpartum Period and Attachment Theory (Instituto Aripe)

 I’m from Florianópolis – Brazil, I have two children (Caio, 7 years old, and Isadora, 5 years old), and today I work as a postpartum doula and as a holistic sleep consultant.